-It’s no secret that Houston is hot and humid — and also no secret that water is one of the best ways to beat the heat.
+It’s no secret that Houston is hot and humid, so you'll need to find a way to beat the heat somehow.
 Rather than hopping in the pool, try grabbing a paddle and stepping into a kayak.
-Houston and its surrounding areas have miles and miles of waterway trails, and with the area’s abundance of birds, trees and aquatic life, it’s definitely worth the effort.
-And don't worry — kayaks are steadier than they look.
-It’s hard to fall out.
+Houston and its surrounding areas have miles and miles of waterway trails, and with the area’s abundance of birds, trees, and aquatic life, it’s definitely worth the effort.

-Whether you have your own boat or need to rent one, are an experienced paddler or don’t know where to start, you’ll find plenty of locations and resources to spend a day on the water in and around Houston.
-Here are five popular spots to get you started that are within a morning’s drive of the city, but be sure to check out the Texas Parks and Wildlife Department’s Texas Paddling Trails page for a whole host of options.
+Whether you have your own boat, need to rent one, or are already an experienced paddler, you’ll find plenty of locations and resources to spend a day on the water in and around Houston.
+These five popular spots will help get you started are all within a morning’s drive of the city.
+You can also check out the Texas Parks and Wildlife Department’s Texas Paddling Trails page for a whole host of options.

-Being that this is a bayou with a current and not an open waterway, consider it it a one-way trip, which may require some logistical planning.
+Being that this is a bayou with a current and not an open waterway, plan on a one-way trip.
 There are shuttle services that provide rides and parking along the waterway, but the parking situation is pretty limited, especially the closer to downtown you get.

 Each year, the bayou helps to host the Annual Buffalo Bayou Partnership Regatta.
 Hundreds of paddlers, from beginners to experts, participate in this popular locals festival.
 Even if you don’t sign up to paddle, it’s worth a watch.

 For a paddle with more amenities nearby, The Woodlands is a good option.
 It has the advantage of being in an urban area while feeling somewhat cloistered in among the trees.
-You can row through the trees to a dock connected to a playground, or through a waterway with restaurants and shopping on either side.
-Some paddlers set out in the evening so that they’re on the water during concerts at the Cynthia Woods Mitchell Pavilion — there’s no view of the stage, but sound drifts out of the open amphitheater.
+You can row through the trees to a dock connected to a playground, or through a waterway with restaurants and shops on either side.
+Some paddlers set out in the evening so that they’re on the water during concerts at the Cynthia Woods Mitchell Pavilion.
+There’s no view of the stage, but sound drifts out of the open amphitheater.

 There are plenty of docks to get in or out of the water with your own kayak, or you can rent from facilities within The Woodlands.
-Lakes Edge Boat House and Park, as well as Riva Row Boat House, both rent kayaks and stand-up paddleboards.
-The facilities rent single kayaks for $15, plus $5 for each extra hour.
-Both facilities rent tandem kayaks and paddleboards for $20, plus $5 for each extra hour.
+Lakes Edge Boat House and Park, as well as Riva Row Boat House, both rent kayaks and stand-up paddle boards.
 Lifejackets are included for people, as well as dogs.

 There are no rental facilities in the state park, but where that amenity lacks, hospitality takes its place.
 The state park, along with Friends of Galveston Island State Park, hosts frequent kayaking events like beginners classes and sunset paddles.

 Moving from the sand to the swamp, this state park is 120 miles northeast of Houston in Jasper, Texas.
 While much of the scenery surrounding Houston looks similar, this park has a variety of nature views.
 Unlike many kayaking spots, which are large open areas, the trails here cover winding sloughs and the Neches River.
-You’ll navigate your boat through tunnels of Cypress trees, lily pads and Spanish moss.
-An alligator or two might swim by — but don’t worry; they’re not the aggressive ones.
+You’ll navigate your boat through tunnels of Cypress trees, lily pads, and Spanish moss.
+You might even see an alligator!